-Rate or Fee Discount Granted Discount Discount 2021 Actual 2021 Budget 2020 Actual Circumstances in which Discount is Granted Discount Granted % e e \$ e Duaget \$ On cumstances in which biscount is Granted Rates incentive N/A N/A • - 9,600 • Early payment incentive for the payment of rates and charges being full payment of all current and arrears of rates including specified area rates, emergency services levy, domestic refuse charge and private swimming pool inspection fees within 35 days of the issue date on the annual rate notice, for eligibility to enter the early incentive prize draw. - 9,600 - • Waivers or Concessions Rate or Fee and Charge to which the Waiver or 2021 2021 2020 Concession is Granted Type Discount Discount Actual Budget Actual - % \$ \$ \$ \$ General rates Concession 65%-100% 73,427 80,000 76,896 73,427 80,000 76,896 Total discounts/concessions (Note 27(a)) 73,427 89,600 76,896 - Rate or Fee and Circumstances Charge to which the Waiver or C the Waiver or Granted and to whom it was Objects and reaso ons of the Wai ver Concession is Granted available or Concession General rates Peel Health Hub) 1 Majority charitable entities with the e exception of a State Government
+Rate or Fee Discount Discount 2021 2021 2020 Circumstances in which Discount is Created Discount Granted Discount Discount Actual Budget Actual Circumstances in which Discount is Granted Datas insentive % N/A N/A \$ 0.600 \$ Forth, powerest inconting for the powerest of rates and showers hairs full normant Rates incentive N/A IV/A - 9,600 Early payment incentive for the payment of rates and charges being full payment of all current and arrears of rates including specified area rates, emergency services levy, domestic refuse charge and private swimming pool inspection fees within 35 days of the issue date on the annual rate notice, for eligibility to enter the early incentive prize draw. - 9,600 - Waivers or Concessions Rate or Fee and Charge to which the Waiver or 2021 2021 2020 Concession is Granted Туре Discount Discount Actual Budget Actual • % \$ \$ \$ \$ General rates Concession 65%-100% 73,427 80,000 76,896 73,427 80,000 76,896 Total discounts/concessions (Note 28(a)) 73,427 89,600 76,896 Rate or Fee and Circumstances in which Charge to which the Waiver or C oncession is the Waiver or Granted and to whom it was Objects and reaso ons of the Wai ver Concession is Granted available or Concession General rates Peel Health Hub ) I Majority charitable entities with the e exception of a State Government

-27. RATING INFORMATION (Continued)
+28. RATING INFORMATION (Continued)